 We have implemented the policies below for the purpose of increasing the businesses energy efficiency in the relevant financial year.

-- Moved to remote home working due to Covid-19.
-Will review when situation permits. - Encouraged use of video conferencing. - Travel reduced due to increased use of technology.
+- Moved to remote home working due to Covid.
+Will review when situation permits. - Implemented and encouraged use of video conferencing.

 Methodology used in the calculation of disclosures